 2. Try Sense Hacking

-Summary quick science: our body informs our brain about our environment through the five senses - touch, hearing, sight, smell and taste - which our brain then interprets more in detail.
+Summary our body informs our brain about our environment through the five senses - touch, hearing, sight, smell and taste - which our brain then interprets further. in detail.
 In short, they change the way we feel and think about things.
 Search confirms that the use of perfumes, candles and soothing music stimulates your senses to feel happier.
-It due to the the vibe - in your home, office, garden, wherever - is immaculate, so you enjoy the "now".
-So if you've had a hard day, get your senses working and create the ultimate self-care vibe in your home.
+It due to the the vibrations ? in your home, office, garden, anywhere ? are immaculate, so you enjoy the "now".
+So, if you've had a hard day, put your senses to work and create the ultimate self-care vibe in your home.
 It works, trust us.

 3. Organize something to look forward to

 Why use your calendar only for birthdays and appointments?
-This year, mark a few dates in the calendar for a road trip, a go-kart race or even a quick Zoom catch-up with your loved ones.
-Studies confirm that spending quality time with loved ones - even if it's just eating together - can help improve your mental health while helping you better manage stress and lower your blood pressure.
+This year, mark a few dates in the diary for a road trip, a go-kart race or even a quick Zoom catch-up with your loved ones.
+Studies confirm that spending quality time with your nearest and dearest - even if it's just eating together - can help you feel better. improve your mental health while helping you better manage stress and lower your blood pressure.
 But if you can't get everyone's schedules to line up, go alone, preferably outside, because studies show that spending time alone in nature helps to improve concentration.

 Doing: Schedule time with your best friends, whether it's running errands like grocery shopping or a quick catch-up call.
 Ride alone?
 Set your alarm and head out for a sunrise ride with a cup of matcha latte.

 4. Become a plant parent